Judge rejects Donald Trump's latest demand to step aside from hush money criminal case

 NEW YORK -- NEW YORK (AP) — Donald Trump has lost his latest bid for a new judge in his New York hush money criminal case as it heads toward a key ruling and potential sentencing next month.

-It is the third that the judge has rejected such a request from lawyers for the former president and current Republican nominee.
+It is the third time that Merchan has rejected such a request from lawyers for the former president and current Republican nominee.
+They contend the judge has a conflict of interest because his daughter works as a political consultant for prominent Democrats, including Kamala Harris when she sought the Democrats' 2020 presidential nomination.
+Harris is now the party’s nominee against Trump.

-All three times, they argued that Merchan, a state court judge in Manhattan, has a conflict of interest because of his daughter’s work as a political consultant for prominent Democrats and campaigns.
-Among them was Vice President Kamala Harris when she sought the 2020 nomination for president.
-She is now her party's 2024 White House nominee.
+The judge's daughter, Loren Merchan, met Harris occasionally in 2019 but never “developed an individual relationship” with her, consulting firm founder Mike Nellis told the chairman of the U.S. House Judiciary Committee, Rep. Jim Jordan, R-Ohio, in a letter Tuesday.
+The firm, Authentic Campaigns Inc., has not worked for Harris’ campaign, President Joe Biden’s now-ended reelection bid or the Democratic National Committee in the 2024 election cycle, Nellis said.

-A state court ethics panel said last year that Merchan could continue on the case, writing that a relative’s independent political activities are not “a reasonable basis to question the judge’s impartiality."
+A state court ethics panel said last year that Merchan could continue as the judge on Trump's case.
+The panel wrote that a relative’s independent political activities are not “a reasonable basis to question the judge’s impartiality."

-But with Harris now Trump’s Democratic opponent in this year’s White House election, Trump lawyer Todd Blanche wrote in a letter to the judge last month that the defense’s concerns have become “even more concrete.”
+But with Harris now Trump’s opponent, Trump lawyer Todd Blanche argued in a letter to the judge last month that the defense’s concerns have become “even more concrete.”

 Prosecutors called the claims “a vexatious and frivolous attempt to relitigate” the issue.